2023 Solar Incentives Guide for West Hollywood, CA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-Homeowners can now qualify for a credit of 30% of the total costs of solar system installation for projects started after January 1, 2022 and completed before the end of 2032.
-The percentage will then begin to decrease annually until the Clean Energy Credit expires in 2035.
-Beginning in 2023, it will also be easier to get credits for energy storage systems under the new laws.
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
+For solar systems installed between January 1, 2022, and December 31, 2032, homeowners can receive a credit for 30% of the total cost.
+This percentage will decrease annually after 2032 until the Clean Energy Credit expires in 2035.
+Beginning in 2023, it will also be easier to qualify for credits for energy storage systems under the new laws.

 State & Local Solar Incentives